 Hartzell's 200 time is the third fastest in CSC school history, and Clapper's is fifth.

 Iyengunmwena, a senior from Nigeria, won both the preliminaries and the finals of the 60-meter dash Saturday with times of 6.97 and 6.95 seconds, respectively.
-Agustin Chaing, a CSC newcomer from Arizona this semester, was fifth in the 60 prelims in 7.06 seconds, then lowered his time to 7.01 in the finals to give the Eagles the top two places in that race.
+Augustin Chaing, a CSC newcomer from Arizona this semester, was fifth in the 60 prelims in 7.06 seconds, then lowered his time to 7.01 in the finals to give the Eagles the top two places in that race.

 Not all of the Chadron State male place-winners on the track were sprinters.